guoliang724/core-nextjs/readme.md

 ##### Soultions:
 1.  isomorphic-style-loader.
 Make sure that component is able to get accurate hase-named css by `className = {styles["name"]}`.
 2. by getLinks function as getScripts do.

+#### Introduce Images
+1. server side need to handle imges as well, but it does not need to generate it again. so, set file-loader emit option to false.
+2. how to deal with img imported in css by url()?
+As imges bundled, the path in url() is changed.Through public path.